civilisation

 - Truth: Following truth is a primary foundation of Dharma.

-- Non-violence: Refraining from harm and practicing compassion.
+- Nonviolence: Refraining from harm and practising compassion.

 - Justice: Living a just life and treating others fairly and equally.